bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

                   example: "aisle"
 ```

-Here the `PATCH` method is used to update the one specific field that needs updating in the existing booking.
+Here the `PATCH` method is used to describe an operation that can update one specific field from an existing booking.
 The `required: true` says the `requestBody` is mandatory, and the only media type defined is `application/json` so that says the request must be in that format.

 The `schema` then defines the structure of the request body, which demonstrates that only the `seat_preference` property can be updated.